dustinpfister/blog_posts/_posts/linux-head.md

 ## 5 - Conclusion

 So if I am ever in a situation in which I have a whole lot of output but I only want the top few lines or bytes of that output then the Linux head command is one command that I can use to get just that top about of data.
+The tial command will work with the same options, only it will give the last few line sor bytes of some output.
+There are also additional options when it comes to cutting out some output, or redirecting some output to a fine that I can then browser over when it comes to redirecting and things like the less command.